 In addition to serving as educators, our faculty continue to perform and record solo and ensemble work around the world.
 We also regularlry host clinics by prominent guest artists such as David Liebman, Dave Douglas, Jon Faddis, Maria Schneider, Greg Osby, Matt Wilson, and many others.
 As a program we have received 19 awards for excellence from DownBeat Magazine's Annual Student Music Awards.

 **The application for DMA Jazz applicants will be closed to trumpet applicants for 2017-18.
-Teaching Assistantships will be available for Saxophone, Trombone and Piano/Guitar applicants.
+Teaching Assistantships will be available for Bass, Saxophone, Trombone and Piano/Guitar applicants.